 From all of the projects entered, three will be awarded the Swisscom IoT Climate Award.
 The winning companies will receive the exclusive Swisscom IoT Climate Award trophy designed in wood In addition, cash prizes from the Swisscom Energy Efficiency Fund will be awarded.
 The winning company will receive CHF 20,000, the second- and third-place companies will receive CHF 10,000 and CHF 5,000 respectively.

-1st place: The winning company in 2021 is Nexxiot.
+The winning company in 2021 is Nexxiot.
 Nexxiot optimises the logistics of cargo transport trains with its IoT solution.
 The greater transparency regarding the locations and routes of the individual wagons can significantly increase the efficiency and capacity utilisation of the trains, meaning that more goods can be transported by rail in a climate-friendly manner with the same number of wagons.

-2nd place: The Hinwil-based company Belimo was awarded second prize for its innovative HVAC field device heating manager "Energy Valve".
+The Hinwil-based company Belimo was awarded second prize for its innovative HVAC field device heating manager "Energy Valve".
 Their system combines intelligence and innovation to monitor and optimise heat flows and provides huge energy savings and CO₂ reduction in numerous large buildings.

-3rd place: The third prize went to Energie Zukunft Schweiz with its LORALARM, which remotely monitors solar thermal systems and allows outages to be detected at an early stage.
+The third prize went to Energie Zukunft Schweiz with its LORALARM, which remotely monitors solar thermal systems and allows outages to be detected at an early stage.
 Quickly rectifying faults can massively increase the performance of solar thermal systems; this in turn leads to significantly less water being heated using other energy sources, such as oil or electricity, thus reducing CO₂.